Morsifications and mutations: Links from divides

-\begin{remark} The relationships between the three versions of our main conjecture are presented in Figure~\ref{fig:relationships-between-conjectures}.
-We note that while the first two versions (Conjectures \ref{conj:morsif=mut} and~\ref{conj:morsif=mut-via-divides}) are equivalent to each other, the third one (Conjecture~\ref{conj:link-equivalence=move-equivalence}) is only equivalent to them modulo Shapiro's conjecture (Conjecture~\ref{conj:plabic-vs-quivers}).
-One can however make an argument that this last version may in fact be the ``right~one.''
-On the singularity theory side, replacing topological equivalence of singularities by the link equivalence of divides makes the issue at hand more tractable computationally, and might allow an extension to non-algebraic divides and their (quasi-positive) links.
+The key part of Conjecture~\ref{conj:morsif=mut-via-divides} is Conjecture~\ref{conj:link-equivalence=move-equivalence} (the equivalence \textbf{(d)}$\Leftrightarrow$\textbf{(p)}); it is arguably more important than the original Conjecture~\ref{conj:morsif=mut} (the equivalence~\textbf{(s)}$\Leftrightarrow$\textbf{(q)}).
+On the singularity theory side, replacing topological equivalence of singularities by the link equivalence of divides makes the issue at hand more tractable computationally, and might allow extensions to non-algebraic divides and their links, cf.\ Problem~\ref{problem:divide-links} and Remark~\ref{rem:transverse-non-simplicity} below.
 On~the cluster side, replacing mutation equivalence of quivers by the move equivalence of plabic graphs makes even more sense: in light of Remark~\ref{rem:mut-equivalence-difficult}, it seems reasonable to restrict the mutation dynamics to a manageable subset of allowed directions.